-The sport of quidditch was originally adapted from the Harry Potter series by JK Rowling, by students at Middlebury College in 2005 It has since grown as a sport, with many colleges fielding teams as well as community teams from around the United States and the World.
+The sport of quidditch was originally adapted from the Harry Potter series by students at Middlebury College in 2005.
+It has since grown as a sport, with many colleges and communities fielding teams from around the United States and the World.
 US Quidditch handles US based quidditch events, culminating in US Quidditch Cup in the spring.
 Teams must first compete within their respective regions to earn a bid to the World Cup where they have the chance to compete against teams from other regions.
 You can read more about the history at USQ's website.

 A quidditch match consists of two teams of 7: